syncfusion-content/blazor-docs/blazor/toolbar/how-to/customize-the-scrolling-distance.md

 # Customize the Scrolling distance in Blazor Toolbar Component

-Toolbar `ScrollStep` property supports to customize the scrolling distance when you click the left and right side navigation icons.
-You can pass a required value through `ScrollStep` property to customize toolbar scrolling distance.
+The toolbar `ScrollStep` property supports to customize the scrolling distance, by clicking the left and right side navigation icons.
+A required value can be passed through the `ScrollStep` property to customize toolbar scrolling distance.

-Refer to the following code example.

 ```csharp